Train Your Brain: Deliberate Practice

 This is easy.
 And if you are already an BLOC client, you started doing this your very first workout.
 Every time you train, you should be filming and reviewing your lifts.
 At a minimum, this means that you record every workset and watch it immediately, while the lift is still fresh in your mind.
 If your work today is three sets of five, you have three chances to implement your cues, practice your lift, and evaluate your own movement.
 This feedback loop of learning—seeing the correct movement and practicing it—will improve the more you do it.

 The models for each movement contain visual markers, like those listed above.
-An experienced eye can pick out the relationships between the bar and various body parts such as the angles your limbs make at certain joints, what we call the diagnostic angles of a lift.
-Starting Strength (3d ed.) will teach you what to look for every time you review your lift.
+An experienced eye can pick out the relationships between the bar and various body parts such as the angles your limbs make at certain joints.
 The goal is to start seeing yourself as a stick figure of connected articulating points.

 While everyone looks a little bit different when they perform the lifts, you look like you.
 If you have a long torso and short femurs, you will squat with a more vertical torso than someone of the opposite build.
 But, you will do so consistently, and you can learn what you should look like.
 An experienced coach can help you confirm or correct your visual perception of your lift, but over time, you will get better at picking out your form errors and learning what cues or fixes work.